 District officials said they expect to grow by 3,000 students over the next 10 years, according to enrollment projections.

 By 2022, 16 of 19 the schools in the district are expected to be over capacity.

 Portable classrooms -- four at Deer Run Elementary School, four at Eli Pinney Elementary School and eight at Dublin Jerome High School -- house 400 students.

 Hoadley said the district does notwant to include portable classrooms in its long-term enrollment strategy.

 "Brick and mortar is simply the better option," he said.

-Board member Lynn May asked school officials to update enrollment projections based on numbers that don't include portables.
+Board vice president Lynn May asked school officials to update enrollment projections based on numbers that don't include portables.